kevyJose/number-to-words/README.md

 * Some test-cases have been created.
 They are written in ConvertControllerTest.java file.

-* There is a document in the root of this repo, that justifies my approach.
+* There is a document in the root of this repo, that justifies my approach, titled "the-approach.md".